stoeps13/connections-doc/source/admin/troubleshoot/c_log_file.md

     |Connections application or component|Prefix|
     |------------------------------------|------|
+    |Activities!!! note
-    |Activities**Note:** The Quartz Scheduler, a component of Activities does not use the Activities prefix, but its messages do include the string org.quartz.
+    The Quartz Scheduler, a component of Activities does not use the Activities prefix, but its messages do include the string org.quartz.

 |CLFRA|
     |Blogs|CLFRS|